davidbau/quick-netdissect/README.md

 This is a rewrite of netdissect to use native Pytorch idioms.
 Depends on python 3 and pytorch 4.1.

+## Setup

+Depends on having the Broden dataset available.
+Run `script/dlbrodwn.sh` to download it into the `dataset/` directory.

+Also, if `conda` is available, `setup/setup_p3t41.sh` will create an Anaconda environment with python 3 and a current build of pytorch 4.1.

 ## API

 It can be used from code as a function, as follows: